Become an NTD Champion and Help End Neglected Tropical Diseases

 - Hon.
 Fatoumatta Njai, Member of the National Assembly of the Gambia

 - H.E.
 Toyin Ojora-Saraki, Founder-President, Well-Being Foundation Africa

 - Ms. Vivian Onano, Social Entrepreneur and Founder/Director, Leading Light Initiative

 - Dr. Adaeze Oreh, Consultant Family Physician and Country Head of Planning, Research and Statistics, Nigeria’s National Blood Transfusion Service

-- Ms. Antoinette Uwimana, Executive Director, Women for Women Rwanda
+- Ms. Antoinette Uwimana, Co-founder and Managing Director, Women Enterprise Accelerator

 - Ms. Caren Wakoli, Founder and Executive Director, Emerging Leaders Foundation